Residential Recyling FAQ

 Residential customers if you want your electronics picked up at the curb we will now do a special pickup for $5.00 per item.
 Please contact the office for more information or to arrange a pickup appointment.

 Commercial accounts please contact the office at (607)797-5277 to arrange for a pickup.

 You can still bring in your items to our office at 3051 Old Vestal Rd. in Vestal Between 7:30 am and 4 pm Monday through Friday.

 You need only to stop in the office and we will direct you to the drop off area.
 Please have a count of your items when you come in.
 There is a fee for the dropoff.
 You do not have to be a customer to take advantage of this drop off service!

-**We cannot accept counter top appliances, answering machines, large appliances,vacuums, dehumidifiers, air conditioners for electronic recycling.
-They can however be brought to our yard for regular recycling.
-A small fee may apply.
+**We cannot accept TV's or monitors, counter top appliances, answering machines, large appliances,vacuums, dehumidifiers, air conditioners, for electronic recycling.
+These items may be accepted at thBroome County Landfill.

 Electronics can also be recycled by taking them to the Broome County Landfill http://www.gobroomecounty.com/solidwaste/hazwaste).
 Both Broome and Tioga county residents can utilize the facility.
 In Tioga County, Southern Tier Recycling also takes in electronics for recycling.
 You can call them at (607) 687-6710 for their hours of operation and any fees involved with the electronics disposal.